-This is absolutely false.
-What if you’re age 35 and you invest $100 per month for 30 years in your retirement account.
+The myth is false.
+What if you’re age 35 and you invest $100 per month for 30 years in your retirement account?
 Let’s take a conservative approach and assume that the $100 is invested each month in a fixed bond fund with an average rate of return of 3% per year.
 At age 65, your account will be worth $58,419.
-You’ll have invested $36,000 over 30 years and that money will not even double during the time it’s invested.
+You’ll have invested $36,000 over 30 years, which won’t double when invested.

-Many of the retirement calculations ignore inflation.
-In fact, since 2008, we’ve only had one year where inflation hit 3%, and that was 5 years ago in 2011.
-Consider this reality, if you were born in 1988 and were given $10,000 at birth, when factoring in inflation’s impact, it would take $20,129 to purchase today (2016) what the $10,000 bought in 1988.
-That means, you need to invest your money for retirement so that it will grow and compound more quickly than inflation.
+Consider this reality, you were born in 1988 and were given $10,000 at birth.
+When factoring in inflation’s impact, it would take $21,877 to purchase in 2020 what the $10,000 bought in 1988.
+That means you need to invest your money for retirement so that it will grow and compound more quickly than inflation.

-Put another way, with an inflation adjustment, an investment in the S&P 500 stock index in April, 1988 would yield an annualized 4.991% return versus a 7.279% return without considering inflation’s impact.
-When calculating your future investment returns, don’t forget to factor in inflation.
+Put it in another way: With an inflation adjustment, an investment in the S&P 500 stock index in January 1988 would yield an annualized 5.9% return after accounting for inflation, according to the DQYDJ calculator.
+That’s akin to an 8.56% return without considering inflation’s impact.

 401k Myth #4 – Your Tax Bracket Will Be Lower When You Retire